Yes, the SCIM API is available for workspaces in Notion's Enterprise Plan. Learn more about using SCIM with Notion

 If you're experiencing a bug or a disruption, contact our support team.

-For general questions, feel free to join our Slack community to discuss with people on the Notion API team and the community.
+For general questions, feel free to join our Slack community to have discussions with people on the Notion API team and the community.